Minne-Roadtrip nominated for statewide tourism award

 “It’s super exciting,” Pehrson said, reflecting on the hours people have put in to this project.
 “Over the course of three years we’ve been building on the brand and it’s created a lot of buzz.
 It’s not always about going up north, there is stuff to do even right in your backyard.”

-The Explore Minnesota Tourism Awards will take place in Alexandria, Minnesota, on Feb.
-25. To learn more about Minne-Roadtrip, visit minneroadtrip.com.
+The Explore Minnesota Tourism Awards will take place Feb.
+25 in Alexandria.
+To learn more about Minne-Roadtrip, visit minneroadtrip.com.